dstackai/dstack/docs/docs/protips.md

 This can be handy, for example, for configuring parameters such as `max_duration`, `max_price`, `termination_idle_duration`, `regions`, etc.

-Set `d`efault to true in your profile, and it will be applied automatically to any run.
+Set `default` to `true` in your profile, and it will be applied automatically to any run.

 ## Attached mode